Apply to Become a Member

 Northwestern Hawaiian Islands Coral Reef Ecosystem Reserve Advisory Council seeks advisory council applicants

-NOAA's Northwestern Hawaiian Islands Coral Reef Ecosystem Reserve is seeking to fill seven primary and seven alternate seats on its advisory council.
+NOAA's Northwestern Hawaiian Islands Coral Reef Ecosystem Reserve is seeking to fill two primary and seven alternate seats on its advisory council.
 The council ensures public participation in reserve management and provides advice to the NOAA superintendent.

 The Reserve Advisory Council is accepting applications for the following seats:

-• Commercial Fishing (Primary and Alternate)
+- Commercial Fishing (Primary and Alternate)

-• Native Hawaiian (Primary and Alternate)
+- Education (Primary and Alternate)

-• Ocean Related Tourism (Primary)
+- Ocean Related Tourism (Alternate)

 "Having community representatives who are fully engaged in our advisory council process is an essential part of the overall success of our team," said Eric Roberts, NOAA's superintendent for Papahānaumokuākea Marine National Monument.
 "Their input is an integral part of protecting this special place."